Helpful tips on how to plan your week to be productive.

 You can set up auto-responders and automate onboarding tasks to take those off your plate.
 Even just setting up standard email templates can help you reduce the amount of time you spend on wrangling your inbox.

 Use a writing editing tool like Grammarly or ProWritingAid to help you edit all your content quickly and easily.
 I’ve used Grammarly since 2017 and would die without it.
 It’s a writer’s best friend.
 It was one of the first things I invested in for my business, and it’s worth every dime I pay for it.

-Zapier is another handy app that allows you to connect different business tools to automate things that can free up massive amounts of time.
+Zapier is another handy app that allows you to connect different business tools like Trello to automate things that can free up massive amounts of time.
 Automate those pesky repetitive tasks.